petitstrawberry/jit-assembler/README.md

         .addi(reg::T1, reg::T0, 1)           // Modify value in t1
         .csrrw(reg::A0, csr::MSTATUS, reg::T1); // Write back, old value in a0

-    // Convert to executable code (new simplified API) builder.instructions().to_bytes()
+    // Convert to executable code
+    builder.instructions().to_bytes()
 }
 ```